Here’s how to make Instant Pot white rice! Your pressure cooker can double as a rice cooker: it’s a hands-off way to cook this whole grain.

 - Kosher salt

-- Add the rice and water to the Instant Pot and stir.
+- Rinse the rice.
+Then add the rice and water to the Instant Pot and stir.
 Lock the lid of the Instant Pot.
 Place the pressure release handle (vent) in the “Sealing” position.

 - Cook on high pressure for 8 minutes: Press the Pressure Cook button, making sure the “High Pressure” setting is selected, and set the time.
 Note that it takes about 5 minutes for the pot to “preheat” and come up to pressure before it starts cooking.
 (During cooking, avoid touching the metal part of the lid.)

 - Natural release for 10 minutes: After the Instant Pot beeps, set a timer and wait for 10 minutes to let the Instant Pot naturally release pressure.
 Then vent any remaining steam by moving the vent to “Venting”, covering your hand with a towel or hot pad.
 Never put your hands or face near the vent when releasing steam.
 (The pressure indicator in the lid may drop on its own during this time, meaning that there is no remaining steam in the pot.)